JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 I prefer to use the 3.3V for the DHT11, and yet it will work perfectly with 5V as well.

 > In the [RPi Official web](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html) you can find the original **GPIO schema**.
+{: .prompt-info }

 You can always go to the terminal and check with:
 ```sh
 pinout
 ```
-{: .prompt-info }

 ### Why InfluxDB?

-* Performance: InfluxDB is designed to store and query time-series data quickly.
-This makes it a good choice for Home Assistant, which generates a lot of time-series data.
+* Performance: InfluxDB is designed to store and query **time-series data** quickly.
 * Scalability: InfluxDB can scale to handle large amounts of data.
-This is important for Home Assistant users who have a lot of devices or who generate a lot of data.
 * Reliability: InfluxDB is a reliable database that is designed to keep your data safe.
-This is important for Home Assistant users who rely on their data for important tasks, such as security and automation.

 And...InfluxDB is free and [open source](https://github.com/influxdata/influxdb)